The Live-In Kitchen

 431 shares

 Cinnamon Swirl Banana Bread is a tasty twist on a classic!
-Moist and tender banana bread is given a ribbon if cinnamon sugar and walnuts swirled through the center.
+Moist and tender banana bread is given a ribbon of cinnamon sugar and walnuts swirled through the center.
 It makes a delicious snack or breakfast bread!

 Jump to Recipe